sin5678/inav_cn_wiki/Fixed-wing-guide.md

 At this point everything should do as expected.
 1: When moving sticks on TX the control surfaces should move correctly, do an [High Five](https://www.youtube.com/watch?v=Gf74geZyKYk) test
 2: When moving the airplane in the air in angle mode control surfaces should counter-act movement correctly.
 The controls surfaces needs to move the same way as the airplane is moved to counteract and stabilize the airplane.
-You may need to **temporarly** tripple the amount on P-gain on Roll, Pitch and Yaw axis.
+You may need to **temporarily** triple the amount on P-gain on Roll, Pitch and Yaw axis.
 (So its easy to see movement.)

 ### Step 4, Replace default values.